Sportsman's Park: Replacement

+The addition of the NFL's Cardinals in 1960 meant that St. Louis would receive a new stadium in any event.
+The NFL conditioned the team's move from Chicago on the construction of a new stadium that met league standards for capacity and facilities.
+The "Gridbirds" (a nickname adopted to avoid confusion with the baseball club) would end up playing five seasons at the corner of Grand and Dodier; however, the combination of an aging stadium that was not designed for football, the baseball club having scheduling priority (to the point where the football Cardinals were forced to move their first scheduled home game in 1964 to Baltimore due to the baseball Cardinals' World Series run), and the resulting "back-loading" of home games (when either weather conditions were adverse, the Gridbirds were well behind in the standings, or both) meant that the football team struggled at the turnstiles from the beginning.

 Sportsman's Park/Busch Stadium was replaced early in the 1966 season by Busch Memorial Stadium, during which time much was made of baseball having been played on the old site for more than a century.
 A helicopter carried home plate to Busch Memorial Stadium after the final game at Sportsman's Park on May 8, 1966.
 The 1966 stadium was replaced forty years later by the new Busch Stadium in April 2006.

 Donated by August Busch, the Sportsman's Park site became home to the Herbert Hoover Boys Club, which is now Boys & Girls Clubs of Greater St. Louis.
 While the grandstand was torn down in 1966, the diamond was still intact at the time the structures were cleared, and the field is now used for other sports.

 Dimensions

 For a small park, there were plenty of posted distance markers.
 The final major remodeling was done in 1926.
 Distance markers had appeared by the 1940s: